Stoffel Vandoorne: 2016: Race debut as reserve driver

-2017 season
+2017: Full rookie season

 In his debut full season at McLaren, Vandoorne established himself as a considerable rookie next to veteran F1 Champion, Fernando Alonso.
 With the uncompetitive McLaren, Vandoorne racked up 13 points compared to Alonso's 17.
 The key issues lay in the reliability and performance of the car which resulted in 1 DNS and 5 DNFs throughout the 20 race season.
 Nevertheless, he managed to crack into the top 10 in Hungary, Malaysia and Singapore.